jonaskris/AbyssEngine---Deprecated/README.md

 # AbyssEngine
-Game engine to be used for upcoming game Abysswalker.

 The purpose of the project is to gain experience with creating a fully fleshed out project that can give a broader understanding of programming.

-Dependencies: GLEW, GLFW, FreeImage, FreeType.
+Dependencies: GLEW, GLFW, SOIL, FreeType.

 ## Features
 * **Graphics**
-    * OpenGL
+    * Deferred rendering with OpenGL
     * 3D ~~and 2D~~
-    * Currently supports drawing
-      * Sprites (Using single textures or texture atlas)
-      * Text
-      * Polygons
-      * Lines
-      * Points
 * **~~Collision & Physics~~**
     * ~~Broad-phase~~
     * ~~Narrow-phase~~